Influence of NaI background and mass on testing the DAMA modulation: Sensitivity methodology

-This modulation is then generated a number of times ($\mathcal{O}(100-1000)$), saved, and fit to a gaussian corresponding to the probability of observing a given modulation amplitude for either the background only or signal+background case.
-These distributions are then compared to assess the ability of the detector to distinguish between the two models.
-Samples of these can be seen in Fig. \ref{fig:model_indep_method}, where $R_0$ and $R_m$ are DAMA observations from Ref. \cite{Bernabei2018}.
+This gives a probability distribution function for the observed modulation amplitude $R_f$ for either the background only ($b$) or signal+background ($sb$) case.
+Samples of these can be seen in Fig. \ref{fig:model_indep_method}, where we have taken $R_m=0.012$ cpd/kg/keV, $R_0=0.6$ cpd/kg/keV and $\epsilon=1$.

-Thus, the tuneable parameters to assess the sensitivity of a detector are the run time, detector background, $R_m$, and $R_0$.
-Typical model dependent analyses will set $R_b$ and the run time based on the detector in question, and vary $R_m$ and $R_0$ by setting different values of $m_{\chi}$ and $\sigma_{0}$.
-However, it is also possible to set $R_m$ and $R_0$, (to the values observed by DAMA, for example) and vary the detector parameters to find the required lifetime and background for a detector to observe this particular signal, rather than a specific DM model.
-The test statistic we will use to assess detector sensitivity is the $\sigma$ confidence level, where here $\sigma$ is the standard deviation of the signal+background gaussian \cite{Cowan_2011}.
-In the event of a null results, the detector will exclude some model/combination of $R_m$ and $R_0$ with $n\sigma$ confidence, where
+These distributions can then be compared to assess the ability of the detector to distinguish between the two models.
+We will assess detector sensitivity using the $\sigma$ confidence level ($Z$ significance in Ref. \cite{Cowan_2011}), where here $\sigma$ is the standard deviation of the pdf for the hypothesis we are testing \cite{Cowan_2011}.
+We are interested in both the exclusion power (the probability that $\mu_b$ is observed assuming the signal+background model is true) and the discovery power (the probability that $\mu_{sb}$ is observed assuming the background only model is true).
+In the event of null results, the detector will exclude some model/combination of $R_m$ and $R_0$ with $n\sigma$ confidence, where

 Here, $\mu_b$ ($\mu_{sb}$) corresponds to the mean modulation observed by the background (signal+background) model.
-Where we want to plot the 90\% CL in the $m_{\chi}-\sigma_0$ plane, as is standard for model dependent sensitivity plots, we compute the one sided p-value associated with $n$,
+Where we want to plot the 90\% CL in the DM mass - cross section plane, as is standard for model dependent sensitivity plots, we compute the one sided p-value associated with $n$,